mattemello/puzzle-game/readme.md

 The visualizatios it's menaged by the js. <br>
 The path, the hero, the arena it's created and menaged by the Golang file. <br>
 The server is a Golang server.

+For moving you can use vim motion, wasd and the arrow keys.